mrpaulphan/idm100/assignments/final.md

 - Have a navigation
 - Must be responsive!
 Your site should be aesthetically pleasing to look at on your mobile device/table/ and computer
 - Use post categories
 - Register your site with [Google Webmasters](https://www.google.com/webmasters/#?modal_active=none) and upload your sitemap by using the "Google XML Sitemaps" plugin.
+(Optional but recommended)

 **Plugin Resources**